- 01 Fastest Way to Transfer Files from PC to PC

 ✔️Windows built-in tool - Windows Settings

-3 simple steps with professional tool...Full steps
+3 simple steps with a professional tool...Full steps

-4 complex with manual ways...Full steps
+Four complex with manual ways...Full steps

-How Do I Move Programs from C Drive to D drive in Windows 10/11
+How Do I Move Programs from C Drive to D Drive in Windows 10/11

 Many Windows users may have the same issue on their computers.
 So how can you do that?
 According to Microsoft and professional administrators, there are basically two methods that can do the job - moving programs from C to another drive: